Gemeinhardt: History

-Kurt Gemeinhardt was brought to the United States from Markneukirchen, Germany, by George Bundy of Selmer USA company, which had recently relocated to Elkhart, Indiana.
-Working with Philip H. Marcil in the Selmer flute division, they copied the typical Louis Lot metal flute design for its flutes.
+Fourth-generation flute maker Kurt Gemeinhardt was brought to the United States from Markneukirchen, Germany, by George Bundy of Selmer USA which had recently relocated to Elkhart, Indiana.
+Working with Philip H. Marcil in the Selmer flute division, they copied the typical Louis Lot design for their flutes.

+Kurt's father had studied under Emil Rittershausen, who was trained by Theobald Boehm; thus, the instruments Gemeinhardt produces can trace their lineage to the creator of the Boehm system.

-Founded by Kurt Gemeinhardt, a 4th generation flute-maker in Germany, the Gemeinhardt company was established in 1948, 20 years after Gemeinhardt’s immigration to the United States.
-Initially crafting only very fine hand made flutes for professionals, the company expanded in 1952, moving to Elkhart Indiana to produce all levels of silver flutes.
-Beginner student flutes were developed at this time as well.
-It was these flutes that eventually became the bread and butter of the corporation as Gemeinhardt’s reputation for fine beginner flutes became a hallmark of the industry.
+In 1948, twenty years after Gemeinhardt immigrated, he founded the Kurt Gemeinhardt Company.
+Initially, the company crafted only very fine handmade flutes for professionals.
+However, the company moved to Elkhart and expanded in 1952, producing all levels of silver flutes.
+Beginner student flutes were also developed at this time; as Gemeinhardt's reputation for fine beginner flutes became a hallmark of the industry, these flutes eventually became the bread and butter of the corporation.

-Kurt's father had studied under Emil Rittershausen, who had been trained by Theobald Boehm, and so the instruments the company produces can trace its lineage back to the creator of the Boehm system.

-The Gemeinhardt Company is very popular in the music field, although it hasn't always followed the mainstream.
-In the mid 1970s Albert Cooper modified the placement of toneholes on the flute so that it would match the common tuning of A at 440 Hz.
-Before this many flutes were still designed with an older A435Hz tone hole placement (scale), despite being designed to play at A440Hz through the use of a shortened headjoint.
-Many flute companies recognized this change and therefore his scale and decided to make their flutes in the same way, but the Gemeinhardt Company was slow to modify its design.
-This in turn makes notes played in the higher register on an old Gemeinhardt flute sharp and the lower register flat, which can cause issues for beginner flutists if they are playing an old Gemeinhardt (pre-21st century), but with practice they can learn to play the flute so that the notes are correct.
-Otherwise, they may consider buying a newer Gemeinhardt flute.
+The Gemeinhardt Company is very popular in the music field, although they have not always followed the mainstream.
+In the mid '70s, Albert Cooper modified the placement of toneholes on the flute so it would match the common tuning of A at 440 Hz.
+Before this, many flutes were made with an older A435Hz tone hole placement (scale), despite being designed to play at A440Hz through the use of a shortened headjoint.

+Many flute companies recognized this change and decided to make their flutes the same way, but Gemeinhardt was slow to modify its design.
+This in turn made notes played in the higher register on an old Gemeinhardt flute sharp and the lower register flat, which could cause issues for beginner flautists using an old Gemeinhardt (pre-21st century).
+With practice, they could learn to play so the notes are correct, or they could consider buying a newer Gemeinhardt.
-However, the design of Gemeinhardt's flutes have changed often since then and have been updated and redesigned accordingly.

-In 2014 the Gemeinhardt Company introduced a new line of flutes named the Kurt Gemeinhardt Generation Series at the National Flute Association's annual convention in Chicago.
-Consisting of entirely American-made conservatory and professional flutes, this line was developed by Tom Lacy and Dave Siekman.
-These flutes utilize the RS2012 Scale invented by famous flutists Trevor Wye, William Bennett, and Eldred Spell.
+However, the design of Gemeinhardt's flutes have changed often and have been updated and redesigned accordingly.
+At the National Flute Association's 2014 convention in Chicago, Gemeinhardt introduced a new line of flutes, the Kurt Gemeinhardt Generation Series.
+Consisting entirely of American-made conservatory and professional flutes, the Generation Series was developed by Tom Lacy and Dave Siekman.
+These flutes utilize the RS2012 Scale invented by famous flutists Trevor Wye, William Bennett and Eldred Spell.
 This scale design is claimed to be the most accurate on the market.

 In 1997, Gemeinhardt acquired the Roy Seaman Piccolo Company.
 In addition to flutes and piccolos, Gemeinhardt also has a line of saxophones and clarinets.